How to Choose a Business Name – Descriptive, Brandable, or Hybrid?

 On top of that, your name can communicate your values as a business.

-Even if your business is conducted entirely over the phone and via email, customers want to deal with a person and be treated as individuals.
+Even if your business is conducted over the phone and via email, customers want to deal with a person and be treated as individuals.

 As such, it’s important to show the human side of your brand.